FarronF/limerick-council-meetings/meetings/2024/09/03-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th July 2024.md

 With the current restraints on both financial and Human Resources there

-are currently no plans for a dedicated General Operative for Adare.--- 5
+are currently no plans for a dedicated General Operative for Adare.
+---
+5

 **9.**